Business Term Loans

 SBA Express Fast Funding

-Veterans needing $50K–$500K quickly can use SBA Express (48-hour decision) with reduced guarantee fees through the Veterans Advantage program.
-This is the right choice when time is the primary constraint and the slightly higher rate is acceptable.
+Veterans needing $50K–$500K quickly can use SBA Express for 48-hour decisions.
+Reduced guarantee fees apply through Veterans Advantage program.

 SDVOSB Government Contractor

-Service-disabled veteran businesses with federal contract set-aside access need term loan capital to build capacity and fulfill awarded government contracts.
-A pending contract award letter can be the centerpiece of a strong loan application even without deep revenue history.
+Service-disabled veteran businesses with federal contract set-aside access need term loan capital.
+A pending contract award letter strengthens loan applications.

 Business Acquisition